babarrett/mitosis-docs/mitosis-buildinstructions.md

 with the corner switches, for alignment.

 #### Solder the header pins on either side of the battery:
-* first, cut the top of the header pine flush with the top (plate) board.
+* first, cut the top of the header pins flush with the top (plate) board.
 * next, solder the top of the battery stabilizers to the plate.
 * then turn the keyboard over.
-Insert a battery between the PCBs and squeeze the PCBs as you solder the bottom of each stabiliser. the spring of the fiberglass will hold the battery snugly.
+Insert a battery between the PCBs and squeeze the PCBs as you solder the bottom of each stabilizer.
+The spring of the fiberglass will hold the battery snugly.

-**Pause the work on the keyboard halves.
-We'll come back to the neoprene base later.**
+### Finnish off the neoprene bottoms

-* Use ST-LINK V2 to program the keyboard halves wireless modules
+TODO: add instructions